cvc5/cvc5/src/rewriter/README.md

 See `mkrewrites.py` for the supported gradual types.
 Gradual types mean that the exact type does not have to be specified in the RARE rule.
-For example, `?BitVec` could indicate the bitvector type of an unknown width that will only be instantiated during rule application.
+For example, `?BitVec` could indicate the bit-vector type of an unknown width that will only be instantiated during rule application.

 Example gradual type in `eq`